-\paragraph{Blindness.} The central idea is to exploit the fact that, in this model, the computational non-classicality is carried by the injected states, while the surrounding Clifford structure is efficiently simulable and can be made public.
-By hiding which single-qubit states are injected the Client can make different computations indistinguishable to the Server: genuine quantum computations using magic states, and classically simulable test computations obtained by injecting only stabilizer states.
+The Test/Computation paradigm does not require the computation to be entirely blinded when delegated: it only requires enough blindness to make the target computation indistinguishable from classically simulable computations that can then be used as tests.
+The central idea is to exploit the fact that, in this model, the only potential source of computational non-classicality is carried by the injected qubits when they are in a magic state, while the surrounding Clifford structure is efficiently simulable and can be made public. \paragraph{Blinding the Magic only.} By hiding which single-qubit states are injected, the Client can make different computations indistinguishable to the Server: genuine quantum computations using magic states, and classically simulable test computations obtained by injecting only stabilizer states.
+This is formalized through a blindness concept that we call \emph{magic-blindness}, captured by Resource~\ref{informalresource:mblind_DQC}, that we present here informally. \begin{informalresource} \end{informalresource} The Magic-Blind Delegated Quantum Computation Resource allows a Client to delegate a computation on $n$ qubits and $t$ ancillas, while hiding whether the injected ancillas are magic states, since only the content of the Clifford gates of the computation is leaked.
+By definition of this resource, any Server cheating behavior does not allow it to infer this information.

-This is formalized through a blindness primitive that we call \emph{magic-blindness}: the Server cannot tell whether a given injection step is a magic state injection to implement a $T$ gate or a stabilizer state injection, meaning injecting eigenstates of $\pm\X,\pm\Y$, or $\pm\Z$.
-The set of possible injections is thus $\classA = \{\T, \pm\X,\pm\Y,\pm\Z\}$.